13 Essential Corporate Giving & Philanthropy Statistics

 Corporate giving is a type of philanthropy in which corporations give to nonprofit causes, through both monetary and non-monetary contributions.
 However, many organizations don’t spend a lot of time pursuing this fundraising channel.

-That’s why it’s important to understand the impact that corporate giving and philanthropy can have on nonprofits.
-Whether a company matches its employees’ donations to a cause or provides a monetary grant for hours their employees volunteer, their support can make a huge difference.
+That’s why it’s important to understand the impact that corporate philanthropy and workplace giving can have on nonprofits.
+Whether a company matches its employees’ donations to a cause or provides a monetary grant for the hours their employees volunteer, their support can make a huge difference.

 Here are some key statistics below: